ChrissyBeans/ChrissyBeans/README.md

 ((By the way, there are links to both pronouns.page and pronouns.cc there!))

+I am single handedly keeping the Deltarune side of the UT/DR area alive /hj

 .

 I'm most often offtab or not paying attention, so whisp to int/get my attention most of the time.
 My status is always set to away!
 You gotta try interacting to see if I'm there.